dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-#### Rename commands list as native_commands so that the list can be pre-processed and wrapped accoringly by the wrapper function:
+#### Rename commands list as native_commands so that the list can be pre-processed and wrapped accordingly by the wrapper function:

 This keeps the command pipeline clean and lets `install_tomcat` consume `commands` without any structural changes.